Programs in Education

 Advising Information

-Students are encouraged to meet with their advisor at the beginning of each semester to confirm their plan of study and make any necessary adjustments.
+Students should meet with their advisor at the beginning of each semester to confirm their plan of study and make any necessary adjustments.
 Due to course scheduling changes, staff assignments, and other conflicts, it may not be possible to follow the suggested plans exactly.
 Meeting with an advisor before registering for classes each semester will allow students to plan a schedule that will meet their needs and assist them in completing requirements in an efficient manner.

 Program Outcomes and Objectives